 I am assistant professor (joint appointment Sociology/Criminal Justice) at the University of Akron and a Certified Clinical Sociological Practitioner.
-I specialize in clinical sociology in carceral settings, gender studies, and qualitative methods.
+I am interested in clinical sociology in carceral settings intersecting with environmental justice, gender studies, and qualitative methods.
 I moved to back to Ohio in Fall 2017, after leaving a 2 year appointment as assistant visiting professor at the University of Graz, Department of Education Studies.
 I continued my professional journey as full time Research Specialist at Oriana House, Inc. from June 2018 to June 2019.

-II helped initiate a new gardening program in a women’s facility together with community partners (Let’s Grow Akron, OSU Extension Office).
+I helped initiate a new gardening program in a women’s facility together with community partners (Let’s Grow Akron, OSU Extension Office) and a first article on this work has been published.
 I work closely and comparatively with Dr. Sharon Everhardt and her prison garden team at Troy University, Alabama and hope to build and research more community gardens in correctional settings.
-The media report on the pilot project from Spring 2019 features clients .
-I currently work on analyzing data from this project (on halt due to Covid-19) – see a 15 minute presentation on preliminary results here and here is a more recent panel (March 2021) that includes my work.
+You can see an earlier 15 minute presentation on preliminary results here.June 2019

 I am also a freelance sociologist, specializing in qualitative methodology and can be booked as research consultant for feminist/social science projects.
 Since 2014 I am a research associate of the fabulous Institute for Masculinity Research and Gender Studies at the Association for Men and Gender Issues Styria, Graz, Austria.